 AutoLogon provides the means to configure Windows built-in auto logon.
-Here the user does not need to enter his username and password, the systems (windows) automatically make use of the credentials entered in the AutoLogin and this is worth noting that this is encrypted in the Registry.
+Here, the user does not need to enter his username and password, the systems (windows) automatically make use of the credentials entered in the AutoLogin and this is worth noting that this is encrypted in the Registry.
 In this guide, we shall discuss how to Enable Automatic Logon on Windows 10.
 Kindly refer to these interesting guides: How to download and use Windows SysInternals tools locally, how to Enable BitLocker AES-XTX 256 Encryption Method, how to disable auto login in Windows, how to enable automatic logon on Windows 10 via the Registry, how to download and use Windows SysInternals tools locally, and how to Delete AWS S3 Bucket and its Objects using AWS CLI in Linux.

 This tool is relatively easy to use, here are the steps in configuring the AutoLogon – Download the Tool.
 Please proceed and have the zipped file extracted.

 Run the Autologon.exe.